How to back-up your devices the right way

 Plans

 Apple provides every user with 5GB of free iCloud storage.
 Most people will back up apps, images, videos, or documents.
-However, as you can image, you can easily reach the 5GB limit real fast considering how large video file can be and add up.
+However, as you can imagine, you can easily reach the 5GB limit really fast considering how large a video file can be and add up.
 Additional storage starts at $0.99 per month for 50GB in the US.

 With Apple One, you can also bundle iCloud storage with other Apple services, including Apple Music, Apple TV+, Apple Arcade, and Fitness+.